junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Full Testing

 In order to minimize the delay between a push and feedback, the default build is only run on a small subset of all possible builds (which include different operating system, Java versions and so on).
-Once a pull request is ready to be merged, a maintainer needs to apply the _merge-ready_ label to trigger a full build.
+To get more wider feedback, for example once a pull request is ready to be merged, a maintainer needs to apply the _full-build_ label to trigger just that.

 ### Merging